vcaesar/guix/README.md

 Contributing
 ---
-GXUI was written by a couple of Googlers as an experiment and is now unmaintained.
+guix was written by a couple of Googlers as an experiment and is now unmaintained.

 Contributions, however small, will require the author to have signed the [Google Individual Contributor License Agreement](https://developers.google.com/open-source/cla/individual?csw=1).